razakadegoke/Google-Meet-Clone/README.md

 # Google-Meet-Clone
-A clone of video conference app like Google Meet
+A clone of a video conference app like Google Meet